AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 * Merge XML form data with a form design to generate a document.
 * Generate a document without merging XML form data into the document.
 However, the primary workflow is merging data into the document.

-Then, the output document is sent to a network printer, a local printer, or to a storage system for archival.
-A typical workflow looks like the following:
+Then, the output document is stored to a file.
+You can design custom workflows to send the file to a network printer, a local printer, or to a storage system for archival.
+A typical out of the box and custom workflows look like the following:

 ![Communications Workflow](assets/communicaions-workflow.png)